Writing great link text

 - The term ‘click’ is unrelated to the subject matter so it lacks the information needed by assistive technologies to accurately describe the content for screen readers.

 - Links such as “here", "download" and “click” conceal the content matter.
 The text around the link might explain what the user is clicking-on, but the link itself lacks clear identification.
-Readers tend to scan web pages to quickly grab the information needed so a link to the "2016 Annual Report" is quickly more identifiable than "Click here" for the Annual Report.
+Readers tend to scan web pages to quickly grab the information needed so a link to the "2019 Annual Report" more identifiable than "Click here" for the Annual Report.

-Some examples of writing better links without "click here"
+Some examples of writing links without using "click here"

 Have a look at the examples shown below: